 - Offers congregational and ministerial support for union and memorial services for LGBTQ persons, and for celebrations of family definitions.

 - Celebrates the lives of all people and welcomes same-sex couples, recognizing their committed relationships, and equally affirms displays of caring and affections without regard to sexual orientation.

-- Seeks to nurture ongoing dialogue between bisexual, gay, lesbian, transgender, and heterosexual persons and to create deeper trust and sharing.
+- Seeks to nurture ongoing dialogue between bisexual, gay, lesbian, transgender, questioning, and heterosexual persons and to create deeper trust and sharing.